GSL 6: Keynotes and Plenaries

 Virginia Rowthorn, JD, LLM, Executive Director, Center for Global Education Initiatives, University of Maryland Baltimore

-Tricia Todd, MPH, Interim Director, Pre-Health Student Resource Center, University of Minnesota
+Tricia Todd, MPH, Director, Pre-Health Student Resource Center, University of Minnesota

 This panel will advance next steps and insights following concerns raised through Professor Judith Lasker’s Hoping to Help: The Promises and Pitfalls of Global Health Volunteering, The University of Minnesota’s Ethics of Help Symposium, Dr. Jessica Evert’s keynote presentation at the October 2018 Association of American Colleges and Universities Global Learning Conference, and Globalsl’s research insights overview video regarding possible benefits and clear risks in global community engagement.